List of cults of personality: Pahlavi Iran

+Islamic Republic of Iran

 Following the Iranian Revolution, a cult of personality developed around Supreme Leaders Ruhollah Khomeini and Ali Khamenei.
 This is most evident in the ubiquitous visual depictions of both men.
 According to Baqer Moin, as part of Khomeini's personality cult, he "had been transformed into a semi-divine figure.
 He was no longer a grand ayatollah and deputy of the Imam, one who represents the Hidden Imam, but simply 'The Imam'."
 Khomeini's personality cult fills a central position in foreign- and domestically targeted Iranian publications.
 The methods used to create his personality cult have been compared to those used by such figures as Joseph Stalin, Mao Zedong and Fidel Castro, and it was encouraged by Khomeini himself (which was negatively noted by his enemies inside Iran).
 Regarding Khamenei, Amir Taheri has written, "Like Khomeini before him, Khamenei is the object of a massive cult of personality.
 Official flatterers describe him as a "Divine Gift to Mankind" or as the "Shining Sun of the Imamate."
 In official discourse, he is quoted more often than either Prophet Muhammad or the Koran itself.
 Objects which he has touched during provincial visits are collected and sold as icons..."

-The People's Mujahedin of Iran has also built a cult of personality around its leaders Massoud and Maryam Rajavi.

 There is a personality cult built around Qasem Soleimani, ever since his death.

+Portraits, banners and posters of Qasem Soleimani can be seen in Iran and in Iraq, usually coupled with Abu Mahdi al-Muhandis.